ayodyln/4790-Project/README.md

 - ## **Svelte Conditional Logic** -

   Svelte lets you conditionally render UI to the DOM.
-On top of using SvelteKit serverside capabilites, it lets a developer build a interactive UI experience.
-For this project, I used conditional logic everyt where, a prime example is on my [`Avatars Page`](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/routes/avatars/%2Bpage.svelte), specifically with the custom component [`StatusMsg`](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/lib/components/Avatar/StatusMsg.svelte).
+On top of using SvelteKit serverside capabilities, it lets a developer build an interactive UI experience.
+For this project, I used conditional logic everywhere, a prime example is on my [`Avatars Page`](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/routes/avatars/%2Bpage.svelte), specifically with the custom component [`StatusMsg`](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/lib/components/Avatar/StatusMsg.svelte).

   The `StatusMsg` svelte component, is used on the avatars page.
 This component takes the prop `toggleAlert`.
 Depending on user actions on the Avatar page (e.g., creating or deleting avatars, and handling errors).
 Depending on what the value of `toggleAlert` is exactly equal to, it will render a DaisyUI alert box.
-Which `flys` in and then `fades` out after a set period of time, this is accomplished with Svelte Transitions.
+Which `flys` in and then `fades` out after a set time, this is accomplished with Svelte Transitions.

   _**Other Examples:**_